yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     **Tip: Make sure to specify the fully qualified registry login server (all lowercase).**

-5. Run the following commands to properly tag your images to match your ACR account name
+5. Run the following commands to properly tag your images to match your ACR account name.

     ```bash
     docker tag content-web [LOGINSERVER]/content-web